zwets/zwets.github.io/about.md

 the wake of the newborn field "Neural Networks".
 Theoretical CS introduced me to the austere beauty of the lambda calculus and combinatory logic, and cemented my love for functional languages.

-Haskell is still my favourite programming language, by a large margin.
-My wish is that R dies and reincarnates inside Haskell.
-My tips for recreational PL excursions: Erlang, Newspeak, Pure, and don't miss Parallel Brainfuck.
+Haskell still is my favourite programming language, by a large margin.
+My wish is that R dies and reincarnates in Haskell.
+Recommended recreational programming language excursions: Erlang, Newspeak, Pure, and don't miss Parallel Brainfuck.

 #### Ah, work

-When ~~play time~~ university was over, after building one of the earliest web sites in The Netherlands (running off my personal SGI Indy at RIVM, and featuring my homebrew "ZWebcam"), I spent the 90s and 00s professionally cranking out uncountable lines of C, C++ and Java.
+When ~~play time~~ university was over, after building one of the earliest .nl web sites -- running off my personal SGI Indigo at RIVM, and featuring my homebrew "ZWebcam" -- I spent the 90s and 00s professionally cranking out uncountable lines of C, C++ and Java.

-Over the years my work shifted to consulting and architecture (see [my CV](cv.pdf)), but even as an Enterprise Architect I never entirely gave up coding.
-My motto at Atos Origin: _"I don't want to become a PowerPoint architect"_.
+Over the years my work shifted to consulting and architecture (see [my CV](cv.pdf)), but even as an Enterprise Architect I refused to give up coding.
+My motto at Atos Origin: _"As long as I don't become a PowerPoint architect"_.

-In 2012 I moved from consulting back to research and, as a bioinfomatician, very much back to hands-on work.
+In 2012 I moved from consulting back to research, and, as a bioinfomatician, very much back to hands-on work.
-My current day-to-day languages are Bash/GNU, Python, C/C++ and (reluctantly) R.  I'm open to programming assignments, provided they aren't'front-end and can be done on Linux with open source tools.
+My current day-to-day languages are Bash/GNU, Python, C/C++ and (reluctantly) R.  I'm open to programming assignments, provided they aren't front-end and can be done on Linux with open source tools.

 ##### Footnote: why **io**@zwets.it?

 I started this site when GitHub enabled personal domains for github.io pages.
 I already owned zwets.it, the <strong>io</strong> stuck, and so it became io.zwets.it.
 Apart from the geeky pun, ask any Italian why I/O makes sense.